sisl/ConstructionBots.jl/README.md

 Individual part geometry is needed for all features.
 The parts library can be downloaded from [LDraw™ Parts Library](https://library.ldraw.org/updates?latest).
 Place the unzipped library in your desired path.
 The default path assumed by LDrawParser is `joinpath(homedir(), "Documents/ldraw")`.
 It is recommended to download the complete library (~80 MB zipped, ~450 MB unzipped).
 If you did not place the parts library in the default path, you can change the path LDrawParser uses by the `set_part_library_dir!` command.

 ### RVO
-The RVO2 library is used for collision avoidance.
-ConstructionBots uses a Python API to interact with RVO2 library.
+The RVO2 library can be used for collision avoidance.
+ConstructionBots uses a Python API to interact with the RVO2 library.
 The modified version of RVO2 that integrates dynamic priorities can be found at https://github.com/sisl/Python-RVO2.
+Note this step is only required if `RVO` is specified as a deconflict strategy, e.g. deconflict_strategies = [:RVO].

 To install the RVO2 library:
 ```bash